BC-DS Header (EN)

 Wisdom

-The accumulated library — experience, pattern recognition, ethical framework, built over time.
+Experience, pattern recognition, ethical framework, built over time.
 What you know.
-Built through decisions made, lessons learned, and patterns recognized.

 Wise Mind

-The active state of drawing on that library under pressure.
-Not a permanent condition — a state entered deliberately, sustained by structure, supported by a governed process.
-The state the SDA architecture is designed to make accessible, not heroic.
+Drawing on that library under pressure.
+Not a permanent condition, a state entered deliberately, sustained by structure, supported by a governed process.

-The decision that emerges when both System 1 and System 2 have been given their full moment in the right sequence — and the practitioner is in the Wise Mind state at the moment of commitment.
+The decision that emerges when both System 1 and System 2 have been given their full moment, and the decision-maker is in the Wise Mind state at the moment of commitment.
 Owned.
 Documented.
 Built to hold.

 Instrument 1